Get Out of Town: Cheap and (Usually) Easy Summer Trips from Jersey City

 The Riverkeeper has recently opened a new dock for canoes and kayaks in Secaucus’ Laurel Hill Park, making it easier and safer for boaters to explore the lower river and its estuary, which most of us call the Meadowlands.
 Riverkeeper rents out boats from this location on weekends through its Eco-Paddles Program (call 201-920-4746), and offers a selection of reasonably priced “Eco-Cruises” for those who prefer a guided experience.

 The Hackensack RiverWalk is a proposed greenway that would provide continuous public access to the Hackensack riverfront from Bayonne to North Bergen.
-(You can see a pdf of a 2003 outline of the plan here.)
-Although the RiverWalk project is still far from a reality, you can currently access the waterfront at Bayonne County Park (map) and Laurel Hill Park.
-Riverkeeper lists additional boat docks, fishing points and lookouts along the river here.
+Although the RiverWalk project is still far from a reality, you can currently access the waterfront at Bayonne County Park and Laurel Hill Park.
+Riverkeeper lists additional boat docks, fishing points and lookouts along the river can be found on their website.

 Getting there: From Jersey City, you can easily bike, drive or take a bus to Laurel Hill Park for any of Riverkeeper’s tours.
 Check out full directions on the group’s website.